BachelorProjektAI-HSFulda/megaApp/README.md

 Further Information in the Docs of Ionic https://taco.visualstudio.com/en-us/docs/tutorial-ionic/

+## How to Test Code

+The Unit-Test Framework Jasmine is installed and can be used with Console or with Visual Studio.

+On Console just call `npm run tests` and wait for the build and tests to complete.
+The results are printed to the console.

+For usage and installation in Visual Studio refer to the Wiki.

+To contribute new tests for the test-suite simply create a new file in the `src/tests` directory.
+Use the existing test-file as example.
+More on those test-files in the jasmine documentation.
+Links are in the Wiki.

+Each test-file has to end with Spec.ts or spec.js.
+For example myClass.spec.js.

 **Remember to always put into the .gitignore file all build files, temp files and everything others won't need or that will be generated.**